Required training

 Office of Student Conduct and Community Standards facilitates student growth and learning through an educational conduct process that upholds MIT’s values and community standards.
 OSCCS is the beginning point of all conduct and academic integrity complaints against students and student organizations and is an impartial resource for all parties in the complaint resolution process.

-Please note that a registration hold will be placed on the account of students who do not complete the courses.
+Please note that a registration hold will be placed on the account of students who do not complete the required courses.
 This means a student will not be able to register for FALL 2025 classes until they complete the courses.

 If any student has personal concerns about completing Sexual Assault Prevention for Graduate Students, they should contact Simi Ogunsanwo at soguns@mit.edu for a waiver.
 No personal details will need to be disclosed.
 To speak confidentially with an advocate in MIT’s Violence Prevention and Response Office, call their helpline at 617-253-2300 or e-mail vpradvocate@mit.edu.